MatthiasX86/react-scroll-backdrop/README.md

 **react-scroll-backdrop is a Context API based react component that provides a smooth animation/transition fade-in between color and image backdrops**

-On component mount, backdrop transition zones will registered their location on the page.
-As the `window` scrolls to a specified window scroll position it will scan for backdrop zones to reach that point & trigger backdrop color/images.
+On component mount, backdrop transition zones will register their location on the page.
+As the `window` scrolls to a specified window scroll position it will scan for backdrop zones that reach that point & trigger their respective backdrop color/image.
 A zone will remain active as long as the scroll position is within the body of the backdrop zone component